Introduction to Subatomic-Particle Spectrometers: Particle Spectrometers

 \subsection{{Collider Detector at Fermilab}}

 To indicate the wide range of possible spectrometer configurations, we next consider briefly the Collider Detector at Fermilab (CDF) spectrometer.
-This is an example of a colliding-beam spectrometer notable for its use (along with the D0 spectrometer) in the 1995 discovery of the top quark.
+This is an example of a colliding-beam spectrometer notable for its use (along with the D{\O} spectrometer) in the 1995 discovery of the top quark.
 A key difference between fixed-target and colliding-beam spectrometers is that in the former case the reaction products emerge within a narrow cone around the beam direction, whereas two beams colliding head-on produce reaction products that emerge in all directions.
 This leads to rather different spectrometer layouts in the two cases.
-A typical design goal of colliding-beam spectrometers is ``hermeticity," i.e.\ as few as possible of the particles produced in the collisions should escape undetected.
-This of course contradicts the requirements that the detectors be supported in place and that the signals be brought out, thus compromises are necessary.
+A typical design goal of colliding-beam spectrometers is {\em hermeticity}, i.e., as few as possible of the particles produced in the collisions should escape undetected.
+This of course contradicts the requirements that the beams enter in order to collide, the detectors be supported in place, and that the signals be brought out; thus compromises are necessary.

-The CDF detector has been described in the literature~\cite{CDF-NIM}; space constraints preclude a detailed discussion here.
-Fig.\ \ref{fig:CDF_schematic} shows schematically one-quarter of the spectrometer, which surrounds the point (actually a region about 0.5 m long) inside the Tevatron beam pipe at which the proton and antiproton beams collide.
+Like the HyperCP detector, the CDF detector has been described in detail in the literature~\cite{CDF-NIM}; space constraints preclude a detailed discussion here.
+Fig.\ \ref{fig:CDF_schematic} shows schematically one-quarter of the spectrometer, which surrounded the point (actually a region about 0.5 m long) inside the Tevatron beam pipe at which the proton and antiproton beams collided.
 Fig.\ \ref{fig:CDF_photo} shows the actual layout.

-Fig.\ \ref{fig:Zmumu} is an ``event display," i.e.\ a schematic diagram showing the particle tracks as reconstructed by the spectrometer; the event shown contains a high-momentum muon ($\mu^-$) and antimuon ($\mu^+$) resulting from the production and decay of a $Z^0$ gauge boson.
-In the figure the beam axis runs into and out of the page, as does the magnetic field due to the superconducting solenoidal momentum-analyzing electromagnet.
+Fig.\ \ref{fig:Zmumu} is an {\em event display}, i.e., a schematic diagram showing the particle tracks as reconstructed by the spectrometer; the event shown contains a high-momentum muon ($\mu^-$) and antimuon ($\mu^+$) resulting from the production and decay of a $Z^0$ gauge boson.
+In the figure the beam axis runs into and out of the page, as does the magnetic field produced by the superconducting solenoidal momentum-analyzing electromagnet.
 The curvature of charged-particle tracks due to the magnetic field is clearly evident.
 A positive identification of a muon can be made for those trajectories that pass through the massive hadronic calorimeter relatively unscathed and leave signals in surrounding scintillators and wire chambers.